 Prior to student teacher placement, a cooperating teacher/university supervisors shall receive training approved by the Education Professional Standards Board and provided at no cost to the cooperating teacher/university supervisor by the educator preparation institution which shall include the following components:

 PART A: Basic responsibilities of a cooperating teacher/university supervisor (16 KAR 5:040, Section 1(3)(a) and Section 4(4)(a))

-16 KAR 5:040, Section 1(3)(a) and Section 4(4)(a) requires cooperating teachers and university supervisors to complete a training on the basic responsibilities of a cooperating teacher/university supervisor.
-Part A is provided by the Education Professional Standards Board (EPSB) through an online assessment in Edmodo.
-Edmodo enables us to provide the 16 KAR 5:040 text and explanation and the corresponding assessment to fulfill this requirement.
+16 KAR 5:040, requires cooperating teachers and university supervisors to complete a training on the basic responsibilities of a cooperating teacher/university supervisor.
+Part A of this training is provided by the Kentucky Department of Education’s Office of Educator Licensure and Effectiveness (OELE) through an online assessment.
+Beginning July 1, Cooperating Teacher Part A training will be offered through iDrive Digital and will no longer be available on Edmodo.
 Each cooperating teacher and university supervisor is required to complete the assessment with a score of 15/15 before supervising a student teacher.
-Cooperating teachers and university supervisors are encouraged to print the 16 KAR 5:040 text and explanations document to review prior to taking the assessment.
-Please refer to the directions below to create an Edmodo account/join the cooperating teacher or university supervisor group.
-Please send any questions which you may have to Brandon.Harrod@education.ky.gov.
+Please refer to the directions below for making an iDrive Digital account and accessing the P-12 Co-Teaching Training.
+For questions or assistance, please email Brandon.Harrod@education.ky.gov or Sharon.Salsman@education.ky.gov.